 Maric spent the springs of 2010 and 2011 as a volunteer assistant coach at the University of Florida and served as an assistant coach at the ASK Split Athletic Club in his native Split, Croatia.

 Maric graduated from California with a bachelor’s degree in political economy of industrial societies in 2009.
-He has a masters’ degree in exercise science and kinesiology from Virginia.
+He and his wife, Danielle, reside in Charlottesville.